AiursoftWeb/Kahla/Readme.md

 If you are writting bots and extends for Kahla, view SDK document [here](./Kahla.SDK/Readme.md).

-## How to deploy
+## How to install

 ### Brief steps:

 * Get a domain name.
 (Like kahla.example.com)
+* Get a server.
+* Create an app at [Aiursoft Developer Center](https://developer.aiursoft.com).
+* Point your domian name to your server's IP.
+* Install on your server.

+### Get a server

-* Get a brand new Ubuntu 18.04 server.
+Get a brand new Ubuntu 18.04 server.

+  * Server must be Ubuntu 18.04.
+(20.04 and 16.04 is not supported)
   * Server must have a public IP address.
 (No local VM)
   * Server must have access to the global Internet.
 (Not Chinese network)

-  * Vultr or DigitalOcean is suggested.
-[Get it from Vultr](https://www.vultr.com/?ref=7274488)
+Vultr or DigitalOcean is suggested.
+[Get it from Vultr](https://www.vultr.com/?ref=7274488).

-* Create a new app at [Aiursoft Developer Center](https://developer.aiursoft.com).
+### Create an app

-* Point your domian name to your server's IP.
-* Connect to your server via `ssh`.
+Go to [Aiursoft Developer Center](https://developer.aiursoft.com).
+Sign in your account.
+And then create an app.

+Enable the following permissions:

+* View user's basic identity info
+* View user's phone number
+* Change user's phone number
+* Change user's Email confirmation status
+* Change user's basic info like nickname and bio
+* Change the user's password based on source password

+Enable OAuth.
+Set your domain name.

-Grab your `appId` and `appSecret` in [Aiursoft Developer Center](https://developer.aiursoft.com).
-Copy your domian name.
+Grab your `appId` and `appSecret`.

+### Install on server

-And execute the following command in the server:
+Execute the following command on the server:

 ```bash
 $ curl -sL https://github.com/AiursoftWeb/Kahla/raw/master/install.sh | sudo bash -s kahla.example.com yourappid yourappsecret